vitodeploy/docs/index.md

   - title: Server
     details: Provisions and Manages the server
   - title: Database
-    details: Easy database management, Supports Mysql and MariaDB
+    details: Easy database management, Supports Mysql and MariaDB and PostgreSQL
   - title: Website
-    details: Deploy your PHP applications such as Laravel
+    details: Deploy your PHP applications such as Laravel, Wordpress, PHPMyAdmin and more
   - title: Firewall
     details: Manage your server's firewall
   - title: SSL